-The employment agreements also contain standard confidentiality provisions, which apply indefinitely, and both non-competition and non-solicitation provisions, which apply during the term of the employment agreements and for a period of 12 months following termination of employment.
+The employment agreements also contain standard confidentiality provisions, which apply indefinitely, and both non-competition and non-solicitation provisions, which apply during the term of the employment agreements and, for Messrs.
+Herron, Rose, Chuslo, and McMahon, for a period of 12 months following termination of employment, and, for Mr. Lipson, for a period of 18 months following termination of employment.